Gorton Monastery, Manchester

 May 26, 2017 | By Hirst-Conservation |

-Hirst Conservation has now completed a project at Gorton Monastery in Manchester.
-The works started in March 2016, as part of a larger project ‘Sharing the Story – Welcome Wing’, and included repairs and conservation to the historic fabric of the Sanctuary and Lady Chapel.
+Hirst Conservation has now completed a major conservation project at Gorton Monastery in Manchester.
+The works started in March 2016, for HH Smith and Son and project architect Alan Gardner, as part of a larger project ‘Sharing the Story – Welcome Wing’, and included repairs and conservation to the historic fabric of the Sanctuary and Lady Chapel.
 Over twenty conservators worked on site and at the Hirst workshops, to bring the ‘romantic ruin’ back to life.

 Our primary aim was to clean and stabilise the fragile substrates and several overlying schemes of stencilled and gilded decoration, by adopting the minimum intervention approach.
 Restoration was introduced only for the reasons of public health and safety, mainly through replacement of missing and unstable Victorian floor tiles.
 The project was completed in April 2017 by coating the external brick link wall with colour-matched limewash, to complement brickwork of the newly opened Welcome Wing.

 We have been involved in several educational activities, by hosting events and presentations for various audiences, and providing a summer placement for two Northumbria University students.
 Long-term displays are also planned to educate the public on the meaning of sections of the historic stencilled schemes, uncovered as part of our project.